 Customers of the function: gTLD registries

-What registries are involved in providing the function: Root Zone, , Root Zone WHOIS database.
+What registries are involved in providing the function: Root Zone, Root Zone WHOIS database.

 Overlaps or interdependencies: The DNS requires IP addresses to function (both IPV4 and IPV6) from the Address Registries and offers its services based on a large number of protocols developed and maintained by the IETF.